Our editors and experts handpick every product we feature. We may earn a commission from your purchases.

 Can you use homemade pesto in chicken pesto pasta?

 Making your own fresh pesto is an easy thing to do especially if you have an abundance of fresh basil.
 Just follow our step-by-step guide on how to make pesto

 .
 You'll find you end up with a brighter, fresher tasting pasta.

 Can you use other cuts of chicken to make chicken pesto pasta?

 While chicken thighs are a flavorful meat, you can easily substitute chicken breasts or pork chops instead.
 If you’re a seafood lover, try adding large shell-on shrimp but skip the browning step.
 Just add them the last 5 minutes of cooking.

-What else can I add to this chicken pesto pasta recipe?
+What else can you add to chicken pesto pasta?

 Surprisingly, we’ve found the microwave reheats pasta really well.
-Spoon out a single portion into a microwave-safe bowl, cover loosely and microwave at medium power until heated through, about 2-3 minutes.
+Spoon out a single portion into a microwave-safe bowl, cover loosely and microwave at medium power until heated through, about 2 to 3 minutes.
 If you need to heat all the leftover pasta at once, place it in a saucepan over medium heat.
 Cook, stirring frequently, until heated through.
 You may need to add a little water if the pasta is too dry.
-(Check out these other reheating tips!)
+(Check out these other reheating tips